 Things to Pack In Your Dog Travel Bag and Tips For Traveling With Your Dog

 When we first got Bentley we knew nothing about how to travel with a pet, what to put in a dog travel bag, or that pet-friendly hotels were an option.
-After moving many times and traveling to a variety of places with Bentley we have learned that traveling with can be disastrous without proper planning… think muddy paws + energetic dog + carpet… but traveling with your pet has its perks if you have the right accessories!
+After moving many times and traveling to a variety of places with Bentley we have learned that traveling with a dog can be difficult without proper planning and having the correct accessories.

-Here are some tips we have found useful when traveling with our guy, Bentley, and items to pack in your dog travel bag.
+Here are some tips we have found useful when traveling with our dog, Bentley, and items to pack in a dog travel bag.

-If you want to go a step further you should make sure your dog is microchipped and that the information on his/her microchip is up to date.
-We typically keep an extra ID tag and collar in our dog travel bag to make sure we have one in case something happens to his collar.
+If you want to go a step further you should make sure your dog is microchipped and that the information on their microchip is up to date.
+We typically keep an extra ID tag and collar in our dog travel bag to make sure we have one in case something happens to Bentley’s collar or ID tag.

 We keep one on Bentley while traveling, and have a spare in our dog travel bag.
 One thing to note, Bentley is an escape artist and even has been able to get out of this one from time to time when he is in the car… he really hates it when we buckle him in because he can’t stick his head outside so make sure your pet is properly secured in the car or leashed somewhere outside.